jbmilgrom/blogg/src/post/software-is-mostly-all-you-need.md

 ## Judgment and Execution Historically

-Humans have historically done two different types of jobs for different reasons, and AI changes each differently.
+Humans have historically performed both judgment and execution, but for different reasons.

 **Judgment** is fuzzy classification that cannot be specified as explicit rules.
 This variable should be made private, not public; this handwritten letter is a "B", not a "P"; this customer complaint is about a refund, not fraud; this image contains a receipt; this element on some unfamiliar page is "the login button."
 Humans did these tasks because traditional CPU-based Von Neumann machines simply could not.
 The rules could not be written down, and even today exist only as learned boundaries in high-dimensional space.
 Minimization of a loss function via gradient descent in a vastly dimensional space draws these boundaries inside neural networks without confinement to the nouns and verbs of English, C, or even Rust (lol).